 An effective reward system will encourage your child to actively participate in developing good behaviors.
 They will learn the consequences of their actions in an environment that promotes affirmation, rather than being told no or stop all the time.

 This could be a refreshing change for both you and your child.
 Especially if the toddler years have worn you down.
-Through some creative planning you could break any negative patterns that may have crept in, and return to being a positive supportive parent.
+Through some creative planning, you could break any negative patterns that may have crept in, and return to being a positive supportive parent.

 The Chart System

 The idea here is that we track the progress towards a reward with something that can be put on display.
-This makes it an easy reference point in discussions with your child, plus it will have a presence of mind affect if your child can see it regularly… A reminder to be on their best behavior.
+This makes it an easy reference point in discussions with your child, plus it will have a presence of mind effect if your child can see it regularly… A reminder to be on their best behavior.

 You can get creative with what the chart is.
 It can be their favorite cartoon character running towards something (the reward), a race between siblings moving toward the end goal etc. Have some fun with this and make your chart an activity in itself.